 The Austrian Medicines Act requires batch release for immunological medicinal products for veterinary use: vaccines, toxins, sera or allergens used for defence against notifiable epizootic diseases according to §16 Act on epizootic diseases (Tierseuchengesetz RGBl.
 Nr.
 177/1909).

-In accordance with Ordinance 862 (Federal Gazette 271 dated 1994-11-09), the labelling of such products must include the phrase ‘Charge staatlich freigegeben’ (‘Batch released by OMCL’).
+In accordance with Regulation on labelling of medicinal products 2008 § 46(2), the labelling of such products must include the phrase ‘Charge staatlich freigegeben’ (‘Batch released by OMCL’).

 Information regarding procedure of batch release.